 The Union meetings are provided for under Section 26 of the Employment Relations Act 2000 (ERA).
 Union members are entitled to attend at least two paid union meetings during any year and the ERA (s26) sets a number of rules around these meetings.
-The Education Act 1989 has additional requirements on boards.
+The Education and Training Act 2020 has additional requirements on boards.
 In some cases, the relevant collective agreement will contain provisions.

 Paid Union Meetings (PUMs) and requirements to keep schools open

 Ngā Hui Uniana e Utua ana me ngā whakaritenga noho tuwhera mō ngā kura

 - The union must give the board at least 14 days’ notice of the date/time of the meeting.

 - The union must make such arrangements with the employer as may be necessary to ensure that the school remains open for instruction during any union meeting, including, where appropriate, an arrangement for sufficient union members to remain available during the meeting to enable the school to remain open for instruction.

 - Employees are required to return to work as soon as practicable at the end of the meeting.

 - The union must provide the employer with a list of members who attended the meeting and also advise the duration of the meeting.

 The board is required to:

 - Provide union members with the opportunity to attend the union meetings